More players want electronic officiating help at French Open

 Thirty minutes; 36 points.

-Lorenzo Sonego and 27th-seeded American Taylor Fritz engaged in quite a tiebreaker Friday.
+Lorenzo Sonego and 27th-seeded American Taylor Fritz engaged in quite a tiebreaker Friday, the longest ever played in a men’s singles match at the French Open and tied for the second-longest at any Grand Slam tournament.

-Each held more than a half-dozen sets points.
+Each man held more than a half-dozen sets points.
 It finally ended when Sonego took the last two points with drop shots and ended the match, winning 7-6 (5), 6-3, 7-6 (17) to get to the fourth round at a Grand Slam tournament for the first time.

 “I’m going to be up all night,” Fritz said, “thinking about what I could have done different.”